TTS Models

 For a complete list of Deepgram TTS models see TTS Voice Selection.

-The speed parameter is in Early Access and is only available for Deepgram TTS.
+The Deepgram TTS speed parameter is in Early Access.
 To request access, contact your Account Executive or reach out to sales@deepgram.com.

 To use a third party TTS voice, specify the TTS provider and required parameters.